mahtaao/TCL/README.md

 To run EEg-TCL, please use the PyTorch scripts in 'tcl_pytorch' folder.

+For reproducing the results in the paper, please use the follow the setting in the appendix.

 Python (tensorflow) code to perform the simulation in the paper

 Hyvarinen, A., Morioka, H., Unsupervised Feature Extraction by Time-Contrastive Learning and Nonlinear ICA.
 In Advances in Neural Information Processing Systems (NIPS2016), pp. 3765–3773, 2016.